 WHERE CAN YOU FIND MAGNESIUM?

-The element occurs naturally in our body, but the modern world has exposed us to high levels of toxins that inhibit absorption.
+The element occurs naturally in our body, but the modern world has exposed us to high concentrations of toxins that inhibit absorption.
 Half Americans and Europeans get less than the recommended daily intake of magnesium, which can be remedied by eating green, leafy vegetables, nuts and seeds, or taking a magnesium supplement.
 But be careful!
 Ingesting too much magnesium can have a laxative effect.

 Besides deodorant, you can find magnesium in a wide range of personal care products, including: